What is Planned Maintenance?

 What Are The Advantages of Planned Maintenance?

-Well planned procedures and coordinated workloads reduce employee stress and confusion and create more consistent practices.
-This common playbook also promotes cross-training and collaboration among employees, leading to improved morale.
+Enhanced Employee Well-being: Well-planned procedures and coordinated workloads alleviate employee stress and confusion, fostering more consistent practices.
+This shared playbook encourages cross-training and collaboration, ultimately improving morale among team members.

 Planned and Reactive Maintenance

-With this stark contrast in philosophies, a hybrid concept known as planned reactive maintenance may seem counterintuitive.
-This strategy results from a conscious choice to exclude select equipment from the planned maintenance system and simply run it to failure instead.
-Unlike unplanned reactive maintenance, planned reactive maintenance is based on analysis of preventive or predictive maintenance costs and safety considerations versus equipment lifespan, organizational value, and replacement cost.
+The concept of planned reactive maintenance may seem counterintuitive but involves a deliberate choice to exclude certain equipment from the planned maintenance system and allow it to run to failure.
+Unlike unplanned reactive maintenance, the planned reactive strategy is grounded in a comprehensive analysis of preventive or predictive maintenance costs, safety considerations, equipment lifespan, organizational value, and replacement cost.

-The key to a successful planned reactive maintenance plan is careful consideration of equipment budgets, lead times, and installation planning contingencies.
-For example, a motor with a predictable lifespan may have poor accessibility that limits maintenance and inspection, along with a relatively low purchase price.
-Running to failure may be the most economical approach, especially if breakdowns do not compromise safety and replacements can be expedited, contributing to efficient equipment utilization.
+Successfully implementing a planned reactive maintenance plan requires careful consideration of equipment budgets, lead times, and installation planning contingencies.
+For instance, equipment with predictable life spans but poor accessibility and relatively low purchase prices may be strategically allowed to run to failure, particularly if breakdowns do not compromise safety and replacements can be expedited, contributing to efficient equipment utilization.

 Planned and Preventive Maintenance

-Preventive maintenance plans include triggers that can be either time or usage based.
-These triggers are often established through manufacturer recommendations or the standard intervals (6 month, 1 year, 2 year) applied to legacy equipment.
-The planned maintenance approach includes careful analysis and historical review to establish the optimal intervals needed to prevent breakdowns without unnecessarily consuming parts and technician time.
+Plans for preventive maintenance include triggers based on time or usage, often following manufacturer recommendations or standard intervals like 6 months, 1 year, or 2 years for legacy equipment.
+The planned maintenance approach involves meticulous analysis and historical review to determine optimal intervals, preventing breakdowns without excessive part consumption or technician time.

-Planning is also critical for establishing preventive maintenance procedures and work orders.
-Clear instructions and focused planned maintenance operations will streamline the tasks and improve efficiency with each cycle.
-Planned and preventive maintenance concepts each place an emphasis on proactivity.
-Over time, this translates to an elimination of temporary solutions, constant firefighting, and undocumented work practices.
+Planning extends to establishing clear preventive maintenance procedures and work orders.
+Well-defined instructions and focused planned maintenance operations enhance efficiency with each cycle.
+Both planned and preventive maintenance prioritize proactivity, eliminating temporary solutions, constant firefighting, and undocumented work practices.
 These practices contribute to optimal equipment utilization over time.

 Implementing a Planned Maintenance System